adamsilver/fdpb/01-a-registration-form.md

 ![Password reveal](.)

 To do this, you'll need to use Javascript to inject a button next to the input.
-When clicked it simulatenously toggles the `type` attribute from `password` to `text` and the label from “Show password” to “Hide password”.
+When clicked it toggles both the `type` attribute from `password` to `text` and the label from “Show password” to “Hide password”.

 ```JS
 function PasswordReveal(el) {